How Cloud Computing Empowers SMBs: Cost, Flexibility, and Growth

 5. What are the risks of moving to the cloud?

-Key concerns include data security, vendor lock-in, and potential downtime.
-These risks can be minimized by choosing reputable providers and implementing strong migration and governance policies.
+Key risks include data breaches, vendor lock-in, or downtime.
+These can be mitigated by choosing reliable providers and implementing clear governance policies.